Bizzaro/nbdb-python-api/README.md

-# nbdapi
+# nbdb-python-api [post Akamai - VERY WIP]
+> This is currently broken since NBDB upgraded to CIAM and everything is now behind Akamai Bot Defender.
+This fork aims to get it working with the new setup.

-nbdapi is an open source python library that acts as a API wrapper for National Bank Direct Brokerage.
+nbdb-python-api is an open source python library that acts as a API wrapper for National Bank Direct Brokerage.

 ## Installation
-    pip install nbdapi
+TBD

-## Functions
+## Features
-nbdapi can be used to place both limit and market orders, cancel orders, retrieve account balance, order information, position information (including unrealized gains and losses), real-time quotes and more.
+TBD

 ## Example Usage
 ```python